Burnabay History, Family Crest & Coats of Arms

 Burnabay Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Burnabay include Burnaby, Burnby, Bernaby, Burneby and others.

 Early Notables of the Burnabay family (pre 1700)

-Migration of the Burnabay family to Ireland
+Migration of the Burnabay family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Carew Burnaby who settled in New England in 1759; and many settled in Canada and gave their name to Burnaby, B.C.